-Concern over whether secondhand ENDS vapors could lead to negative health consequences is of interest in public health (CDC, 2015a).
+Public health officials are concerned over whether secondhand ENDS aerosols could lead to negative health consequences (CDC, 2015a).
 The current research shows that ENDS used indoors could expose nonusers to nicotine and other chemicals, such as propylene glycol and vegetable glycerin.
 Though propylene glycol and vegetable glycerin are currently viewed as safe food additives, it is uncertain whether they cause health problems after repeated inhalation.
-Regarding nicotine exposure, additional research is needed to determine the effects of nicotine in secondhand vapor (Czogala et al., 2014).
-Use of ENDS in areas with smokefree indoor air policies may undermine the policies' effects by reversing social norms established against smoking or reducing the pressure to quit that these policies place on smokers (Fairchild, Bayer, & Colgrove, 2014; World Health Organization [WHO], 2014).
+Regarding nicotine exposure, additional research is needed to determine the effects of nicotine in secondhand aerosol (Czogala et al., 2014).
+Use of ENDS in areas with smokefree indoor air policies may undermine the policies' effects by reversing social norms established against smoking.
+ENDS use in areas with smokefree indoor air policies may also reduce the pressure to quit that these policies place on smokers (Fairchild, Bayer, & Colgrove, 2014; World Health Organization [WHO], 2014).